 Tuesday, October 1, 2024

-After waking up at 07:30, I took a shower and dressed.
-We walked downstairs for breakfast at the Black Pavilion restaurant buffet.
-We selected the following items from the buffet:
+After waking up at 07:30, I showered and dressed.
+We walked downstairs to the Black Pavilion restaurant buffet for breakfast

 • Scrambled eggs (not very soft; next time, we will order an omelet)